BrentSeidel/Sim-CPU/src/m68000/README.md

 instructions.
 Instructions for later processors may be added at some time.
 The 68010 instructions are highly likely, CPU32 probably, others maybe.

-An initial cut at memory mapped I/O was added.
-Some initial testing has been done and it seems to work.
-An initial cut at exceptions has also been implemented.

 The details of exception handling will probably not be identical to actual hardware.
-The basic 68000 exceptions should be fairly similar, but the mode detailed stack frames from the 68010 and later will probably not be implemented identically, if at all.
+The basic 68000 exceptions should be fairly similar, but the more detailed stack frames from the 68010 and later will probably not be implemented identically, if at all.

 The fairly comprehensive [test program](https://github.com/MicroCoreLabs/Projects/tree/master/MCL68/MC68000_Test_Code)